A new resort destination in the heart of Waikiki

-The islands have enjoyed an upswing in LGBT tourism since the December 2013 passing of the Hawai’i Marriage Equality Act.
-All estimates for the number of same-sex weddings were quickly surpassed, infusing the local community with newfound enthusiasm and passion.
+The islands have enjoyed an upswing in LGBTQ tourism since the December 2013 passing of the Hawaii Marriage Equality Act.
+All estimates for the number of same-sex weddings were quickly surpassed, infusing the local LGBTQ community with newfound enthusiasm and passion.

 Between the Waikiki beaches, the Bishop Museum, the USS Memorial Arizona and rainforest hikes, you can find something for both the adventurous and laid-back gay traveler on Oahu.
 The best places to dine are downtown Honolulu, where you will find authentic Hawaiian foods and luaus.
 There are gay & lesbian bars in Honolulu where you can enjoy a drink and meet the locals.

 In the recent years, Honolulu’s gay scene has transformed into a burgeoning and vibrant movement with a host of events taking place almost every night of the week.
 From pool parties in Waikiki to LGBT mixers in Chinatown, Honolulu’s gay scene is dynamic and lively and beckons to be widely recognized.